-25. The main and nose undercarriage shock absorbers must be checked in accordance with the instructions detailed in Sect.
-3, Chap.
-5 and recharged as necessary.
+◀ 25.
+The main and nose undercarriage legs must be checked in accordance with the instructions given in A.P.1803E, Vol. 1, and recharged as necessary. ►

 Checking tyre pressures

 26. Due to the heavy loads imposed on the tyres of this aircraft, it is most important to ensure that the correct inflation pressures are maintained.
 When checking the pressures, as called for in the Servicing Schedule, a tyre pressure gauge must always be used.